-What is the Business Owner’s Policy
+What is a Business Owners Policy

-What Does a Business Owner’s Policy Cover
+What Does a Business Owners Policy Cover

 General liability insurance

 General liability insurance is a mandatory requirement for all business owner policies, serving as the primary defense against potential legal issues.
 The cost of fighting against claims of personal harm, property damage, or bodily injury is covered by general liability insurance.
-It also can reimburse medical claims.
+It can also reimburse medical claims.

 Commercial property insurance